Flood (They Might Be Giants album): Style and composition

 "Minimum Wage", which features only those two words, saw the band dabbling in sampling (specifically the 1966 Frank Sinatra recording of "Downtown").
 The sound of the whip was crafted in the studio when the band was unable to find a suitable stock sound effect; the effect was a composite of a wind sound from Linnell's Moog keyboard and the crack of a wet towel, courtesy of Roger Moutenot.
 "Letterbox", which was also considered as a potential single from the album, was another track that had been in live setlists years prior to the release of the album.
 For "Whistling in the Dark", Flansburgh and Linnell wanted the bass drum to be extremely pronounced, although they were later unhappy with the result.
 Linnell noted that, lyrically, the song is about two men who engage in a fight, only for the listener to soon learn that they are both in prison.
 "Hot Cha!" references the name of a wooden horse in the Parker Brothers board game Derby Day; musically, the song is a mix of eclectic sounds (such as the noise of mallets and drumsticks banging on a sink and base of a refrigerator), samples (such as a door buzzer), and unique recording methods (such as running horn samples through a guitar fuzz box).
 In the cheerful tune "Women and Men", the band examines human reproduction from a "disengaged view", and "Sapphire Bullets of Pure Love" takes its title from a Mahavishnu Orchestra album cut of the same name.
 "They Might Be Giants" operates as the band's manifesto and was inspired by The Monkees song "(Theme From) The Monkees".
 Flood concludes with "Road Movie to Berlin", which was written by John Flansburgh in Germany in 1989 (at which point the Berlin Wall still stood).
 The song deals with the clash between absurdism and existentialism that the band encountered while touring Europe.
 Flansburgh's voice was slowed down for this song, an effect that he later called "creepy".
-Due to the haste with which the final portion of the album was recorded, the band accidentally forgot to include an entire verse of the song in the finished product; Linnell and Flansburgh felt that they did not have the time to fix it, so the mistake remained.
+Due to the haste with which the final portion of the album was recorded, the band forgot to include an entire verse of the song in the finished product; Linnell and Flansburgh felt that they did not have the time to fix it, so the mistake remained.
 The song also makes use of "synthetic or sampled" trumpet sounds, one of which was also included in "Birdhouse in Your Soul".